Jenkins County riot of 1919: The riot

 Ruffin was driving to the church celebration when he had to stop because of the congestion of people.
 A car pulled alongside Ruffin, containing W. Clifford Brown, a Jenkins County sheriff's deputy, Thomas Stevens, a Millen, Georgia police marshal, whose presence outside his jurisdiction is unexplained, and Joe's friend Edmund Scott, in handcuffs.
 They were there in search of alcohol; Georgia had been a dry state since 1907.
 Not having found any, they arrested Scott for having a pistol.

 Ruffin pulled out a checkbook to cover Scott's $400 bail, but Brown, "who the white papers said had a bad temper," said that cash was needed.
 That much cash was not available on a Sunday, and Brown said that he was taking Scott in.
 Ruffin reached into the car to pull Scott out, but Brown took out his gun.
 He struck Ruffin in the face with his pistol, and the gun went off and struck Ruffin on the head, knocking him unconscious but not seriously injuring him.
 Joe's son Louis, just discharged from the United States Army, thought that his father had been killed.
-Louis Ruffin consequently shot and killed Brown, in retaliation.
-Further gunshots wounded Stevens, after which he was beaten to death.
+Louis Ruffin consequently shot and killed Brown in retaliation.
+Louis then shot Stevens, wounding him, and subsequently beat him to death.
 Scott, in the middle of the gunfire, was killed accidentally.

-"Hundreds of white men" came to Carswell Grove as news of the killings spread.
+"Hundreds of white men" came to Carswell Grove under the false impression that Joe Ruffin had been the one to fire the lethal shots, despite having been rendered unconscious by a nonlethal blow to the head.
 "Many of these remained out all night."
 They burned the church and Ruffin's car and lynched two of Ruffin's sons, either burning them to death or throwing their bodies into the fire after they had been killed.
 The three black Masonic lodges in Millen were burned.
 White mobs roamed the county for days.
-The New-York Tribune reported that seven black churches had been burnt down.
+The New-York Tribune reported that seven black churches had been burned down.
 The Tribune also reported that a seventh man was pulled from the Millen prison and lynched.

 The six fatalities included two white lawmen and four black men: Scott, two sons of Ruffin, Henry and John, and Joe's friend Willie Williams, who had been at the scene and was also lynched.
-Joe's son Louis fled and despite a reward was never apprehended.
+Joe's son Louis fled and despite a bounty having been issued, was never apprehended.